KLanger98/PWA-Text-Editor/README.md

 ## Usage
 When using this text editor, you will be able to write any javascript code in the editor and the program will ensure its persistance.
 By quitting the application and returning, your work will be saved and reloaded on return.

+You will be able to click the 'Install' button in the header which will prompt installation of the application as long as you are using google chrome.